Cast Iron Pizza Bianca from Scratch

 • Kitchen Scale (recommended, not required)

-• Medium Bowl for the Ricotta Mixture
+• Medium Size Bowl to mix the Ricotta Cheese

 Instructions